THE TRAVEL INDUSTRY

 Working at Home or Starting Your Own Travel Agency

 If you prefer solitude or need a flexible work arrangement, then it might be worth pursuing a career as a home-based travel advisor.
 Many successful travel agencies offer the option of working from home, especially for positions that mostly involve using an Internet-connected computer and making phone calls.
-Home-based travel advisors can even take on some management positions.
+Home-based travel agents can even take on some management positions.

-An understanding of how travel agencies generate revenue (e.g., by earning sales commissions on bookings, charging booking and planning fees, or by marking up the net rates of suppliers, which are the retail rates minus the amount that is designated for commission)
+- An understanding of how travel agencies generate revenue (e.g. by earning sales commissions on bookings, charging booking and planning fees, or by marking up the net rates of suppliers, which are the retail rates minus the amount that is designated for commission)

-A solid business plan, which you can learn how to create by taking some business courses
+- A solid business plan, which you can learn how to create by taking some business courses

-A standard business license from your municipality
+- A standard business license from your municipality

-A seller-of-travel license within California, Washington, Iowa, Florida, and/or Hawaii
+- A seller-of-travel license within California, Washington, Iowa, Florida, and/or Hawaii

-An ARC (Airlines Reporting Corporation) number and/or an IATA (International Air Transportation Association) number
+- An ARC (Airlines Reporting Corporation) number and/or an IATA (International Air Transportation Association) number

 ARC and IATA Numbers

 The ARC and IATA are organizations that control how money flows between consumers, travel agencies, and airlines.
 Without proper recognition by them, an agency can have trouble selling air travel products, issuing airline tickets, or earning commissions from such sources.
-So getting IATA or ARC numbers is a way to legitimize your business.
+Getting IATA or ARC numbers is a way to legitimize your business.
 However, you need to meet certain requirements in order to obtain them.

-For example, to become an ARC-accredited agency in the U.S., your business may need to complete an application, submit a fee, complete an interview, provide a deposit of at least $20,000, meet specific security standards for ticketing, and ensure that someone in your agency has passed the ARC Specialist exam.10
+For example, to become an ARC-accredited agency in the U.S., your business may need to complete an application, pay a fee, complete an interview, provide a deposit of at least $20,000, meet specific security standards for ticketing, and ensure that someone in your agency has passed the ARC Specialist exam.10

 To obtain an IATA number in the U.S., you will need to go through the International Airlines Travel Agent Network (IATAN).
 Your agency will have to pay a small accreditation fee and prove that it is legally authorized to do business, is committed to the travel business, follows ethical and trustworthy business practices, and has qualified staff.
 If someone in your agency doesn't have at least five years of experience or CTA certification, then you may also need to purchase errors and omission insurance, which is a form of liability insurance.
 Once your agency is approved, you will receive an IATA/IATAN ID Card that includes your IATA number.11